Happening-Community/requests-and-offers/README.md

 pnpm start
 ```

-This will create a network of 2 nodes connected to each other and their respective UIs.
+This will create a network of 1 nodes connected to its UI.
 It will also bring up the Holochain Playground for advanced introspection of the conductors.

 ## Running the tests